lhd23/ray-sz/README.md

 observational quantities of interest.

 The Szekeres solutions represent a general class of exact inhomogeneous spacetimes.
-These spacetimes are useful for modelling non-perturbatively ~10 Mpc cosmological structures, such as galaxy clusters or voids.
+These spacetimes are useful for modelling nonlinear ~10 Mpc cosmological structures, such as galaxy clusters or voids.
 These solutions encompass the more frequently used spherically symmetric solutions, inlcuding the LTB family and by extension the FLRW solutions too (though it